 It doesn’t matter.
 France, despite its flaws, is one of the great countries of the world, Paris one of its greatest cities.
 I have been to Paris five times and to France with even greater frequency.
-I guess I’m something of a Francophile, and I’d move there in a heartbeat if I could – with little fear of being a terror target.
+I suppose I am something of a Francophile, and I would move there in a heartbeat if I could – with little fear of being a terror target.

 The City of Light

 You no doubt have heard the rumors about Paris and its people.
 They don’t apply deodorant, they all wear bérets, and they eat frogs’ legs with every meal.
 The Métro is filled with pickpockets, the sidewalks covered in dog shit.
 Customer service is abysmal.
 Parisian waiters will spit in your soup if you dare not speak to them in perfect French.
 And they absolutely despise Americans.